 Your trip to Russia starts with your tourist visa (valid for up to 30 days).
 In order to obtain one you will need: a passport (valid for at least 6 months after your visa expires), a couple of recent passport photos, an invitation (which you can obtain through our Visa Support Service here) and a visa application form (available here; choose English language in the second drop-down menu).
 Take all of the above to your nearest Russia Consulate, pay a consular fee (starts at $160) and be ready to wait for up to 2 weeks for your documents to be processed.
 You can also use the services of a local travel agency to submit your papers for you.

-The list of your travel essentials depends on the time (season) you visiting Saint Petersburg.
+Other travel tips to Russia include information about things that you should take with you to Russia.
+The list of your travel essentials depends on the time (season) you are visiting.
 However, make sure you take the following: